 1. Prioritize making timely payments on all your credit accounts

-Payment history has a significant impact on your credit score, so consistently paying your bills on time is essential.
-Set up automatic payments or use reminders to ensure you never miss a due date.
-By demonstrating responsible payment behavior, you show lenders that you can be trusted with credit.
-This will allow you to gradually increase your credit score to 700 and beyond.
+Payment history significantly impacts your credit score, so consistently paying your bills on time is essential.
+Set up automatic payments or reminders to ensure you never miss a due date.
+Demonstrating responsible payment behavior shows lenders that you can be trusted with credit.
+This will allow you to increase your credit score to 700 and beyond gradually.

 Your credit utilization ratio plays a significant role in determining your credit score.
-To get a 700 credit score, aim to keep your credit utilization ratio below 30%.
-For maximum impact on your credit score, do not carry more than 10% in credit utilization.
-It is even better to pay off all your credit card balances in full at the end of each month as it does not make sense to carry any balance due to higher rates.
+To get a 700 credit score, aim to keep your credit utilization ratio below 7%.
+It is even better to pay off all your credit card balances in full at the end of each month, as carrying any balance does not make sense due to higher rates.
 Carrying a balance on your credit cards also increases the risk of debt accumulation.
-So, the less balance you carry, the better.
+So, the less balance you have, the better.

 A few strategies to lower your credit utilization and get a 700 credit score are to pay down existing debt, ask for credit limit increases, or even open a new credit account if it makes sense for your financial situation.